Harold Lloyd Jr.

 Harold Clayton Lloyd Jr. (January 25, 1931 – June 9, 1971) was an American actor and singer.

 Career

-The third child and only son of the silent film comedian Harold Lloyd and actress Mildred Davis, Lloyd made several B-movies in the 1950s and 1960s, including The Flaming Urge (1953) (one of only two starring roles) and Frankenstein's Daughter (1958).
-In 1959, he had a role in the film Girls Town, which features the son of another famous silent movie comedian, Charles Chaplin Jr. He was given production roles in the compilations of his father's films, released in the early 1960s.
+The third child and only son of the silent film comedian Harold Lloyd and former actress Mildred Davis, Lloyd made several B-movies in the 1950s and 1960s, including The Flaming Urge (1953) (one of only two starring roles) and Frankenstein's Daughter (1958).
+In 1959, he had a role in the film Girls Town, which features Charles Chaplin Jr., son of famous silent movie comedian Charlie Chaplin.
+He was given production roles in the compilations of his father's films, released in the early 1960s.
 As a singer, he performed in several films, had moderate successes in cabaret in Hollywood and elsewhere, and released an album of romantic ballads in 1965 titled Intimate Style.